asheren/manager_tools/Offsites/content.md

   - activity
   - airbnb experiences
   - get tips from a local
-- LINK TO SAMPLE OFFSITE AGENDAS
+- LINK TO SAMPLE OFFSITE AGENDAS.
+Ask people to submit PRs with links to their agendas.
+- team contract to kick things off
+  - computers closed
+  - rotating note taker